Qamata/Qamata/README.md

  👋 Hi,
 Welcome to my sandbox!

-I Am interested in everything engineering.
+I am interested in everything engineering.

 <!---
 Qamata/Qamata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.